China expels German student who researched rights lawyers

 BEIJING (AP) - A German man has learned the hard way that practicing journalism in China, even for a class project, could lead to serious trouble.

 David Missal, 24, was pursuing a master's degree in journalism and communication at prestigious Tsinghua University in Beijing.
-He left for Germany on Sunday, after immigration authorities told him his student visa was canceled and he had a week to leave China.
+He left for Germany Sunday after immigration authorities told him his student visa was canceled and he had a week to leave China, and said that evening that he had landed in Duesseldorf.

 Missal said he thinks that's because he reported on the plight of jailed human rights lawyers in a journalism class.
 Missal said a Tsinghua representative this year warned him twice against pursuing the politically sensitive subject, but he went ahead anyway because he wanted to "get to learn Chinese society and politics."